TrendingTechnology/saga/readme.md

 #### Fluff

 - Nyx adheres to Semantic Versioning (semver).
-- All of its versions are named like Warframe updates, where the _fictitious_ word is named after a programming language or framework.
-"Plains of Rubiya" would be the first.
+- All of its versions start with an adjective, and a random gem name, like Scrumptuous Sapphire.

 ## Roadmap